 The system also goes beyond classing LMS capabilities.
-A groundbreaking, exciting new feature known as “Edsby Social Emotional Check-Ins” enables students to choose from color-coded animated icons representing emotions and intensity levels so that educators can get a better sense of how their pupils are feeling on a daily basis.
+A groundbreaking new feature known as “Edsby Social Emotional Check-Ins” enables students to choose from color-coded animated icons representing emotions and intensity levels so that educators can get a better sense of how their pupils are feeling on a daily basis.
 It also provides research-based regulation strategies for teachers curated by SEL professionals based on the types of emotions their students may be experiencing and empowers them to take action to ensure all their students are as ready to learn as possible.

 The need for world-class electronic tools in K-12 isn’t going away.
 According to a RAND Corporation survey, 10% of K-12 leaders plan to continue to deliver a blended or hybrid learning model once the pandemic is over.
 An additional 20% stated they would explore offering a remote learning environment.